rjsh/notes/media/Bellagio_comp_writers_guide_0.3.md

 ## 2 IL core functionality and component loader mechanism

-### Figure 1: IL Core hierarchy – component loader interface
+<a id='f1'></a>

 ![Figure 1](./f1.jpg)

+**Figure 1: IL Core hierarchy – component loader interface**

 The standard core functionalities are implemented in Bellagio using an interface, called component loader, which allows a particular set of components to be handled with specific functions.
 A new component loader can be added without changing the core functionalities except one entry point, which is a static init function for each component loader.
 This function will initialize the specific component loader structure and assigns the proper function pointers.

 This approach allows also the porting of the Bellagio framework on a different operating system, without changing the core functions but only adding a component loader that uses the specific OS APIs.

-The Figure 1 describes how the IL core uses a standard interface, the `ComponentLoader`, to access a set of implementation/OS specific functions.
-In the current Bellagio implementation only a static loader mechanism for Linux is available, the `ST_static` in the Figure 1, but it is possible that multiple component loader mechanism live in the same core, as show by a generic “other” loader.
+The [Figure 1](#f1) describes how the IL core uses a standard interface, the `ComponentLoader`, to access a set of implementation/OS specific functions.
+In the current Bellagio implementation only a static loader mechanism for Linux is available, the `ST_static` in the [Figure 1](#f1), but it is possible that multiple component loader mechanism live in the same core, as show by a generic “other” loader.

 ### 2.1 Component Loader functions